geoscixyz/Toolkit/docs/content/Demos/SearchVis.rst

 Data visualization and image enhancement
 ----------------------------------------

-As in the synthetic model example presented previously (Section 2.1.2), we can explore different ways of presenting and enhancing the magnetic image to find optimal visual parameters for interpreting features of interest.
+As in the synthetic model example presented previously (:ref:`Section 2.1.3<synth_filters>`), we can explore different ways of presenting and enhancing the magnetic image to find optimal visual parameters for interpreting features of interest.

 For example, here is the specified subset of data with and without sun-shading applied: